tmaria17/intermission-assignments/2be/details/how_the_web_works.md

  💜 D.	The standardised method for transferring data or documents over a network
  * E.	The standardised method for prioratising data or document storage over a network
 1. What does DNS stand for?
-1. what is the `www` portion of a url?
 Domain Name System
 1. what is the `www` portion of a url?
-Subdomain/subdivision of main domain name
+Subdomain/subdivision of main domain name ???
 1. What is The markup language used for all web documents?
 XML or  HTML/Hyper Text Markup Language
-1. What is the organization that monitors web technologies?
-1. What is the Protocol for transferring web documents on the Internet? world wide web consortium W3C
+1. What is the organization that monitors web technologies? world wide web consortium W3C
 1. What is the Protocol for transferring web documents on the Internet?
 HTTP